Sturisomatichthys reinae

-Sturisomatichthys reinae is a species of catfish in the family Loricariidae.
-It is native to South America, where it occurs in the Baudó River basin in Colombia.
+Sturisomatichthys reinae is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
+This catfish occurs in the Baudó River basin in Colombia.
 The species was described in 2019 by Alejandro Londoño-Burbano (of the Federal University of Rio de Janeiro) and Roberto E. Reis (of the Pontifical Catholic University of Rio Grande do Sul) as part of a taxonomic revision of the genus Sturisomatichthys.